an image

 More information available through Atheneum Books for Young Readers.

-October 2023: THE SCULPTORS OF LIGHT
+THE SCULPTORS OF LIGHT

 From folk art to photography, architecture to painting, sculpture to music, female Cuban artists have long gone unnoticed on a global scale.